Hey Reb!

 Hey Reb! was a mascot for the UNLV Rebels, the athletic teams of the University of Nevada, Las Vegas in Paradise, Nevada, USA.
 He performed live at all UNLV athletic events.
 The mascot, Hey Reb!, was first created in 1983 to depict the embodiment of an independent, rebel spirit at UNLV athletic events, intended as a tribute to western settlers.

-In the aftermath of the George Floyd protests, the statue of the mascot was removed as part of a larger national reckoning with racist symbols and Confederate memorials; the mascot itself was permanently retired for the same reason, and no replacement mascot was announced.
+On June 16, 2020, amid nationwide protests following the murder of George Floyd and after criticism from student groups (including the Native American Student Association), the University of Nevada, Las Vegas removed a bronze statue of Hey Reb! that had stood outside the Tam Alumni Center since 2007.
+The decision was made mutually with the statue’s donors, who received it back.

+The costumed mascot was not used in student recruitment or athletics after the statue’s removal.

+On January 19, 2021, university president Keith E. Whitfield announced that Hey Reb! was permanently retired, stating there were “no plans to bring it back” and no current plans to create a replacement mascot.
+The Rebels nickname was retained.

+In 2015, a 60 page report prepared for the university by Rainier Spencer (then Associate Vice President for Diversity Initiatives and Chief Diversity Officer) examined the history of the Rebels nickname and the Hey Reb! mascot.
+The report concluded that neither had a Confederate connection: the nickname predated the brief mid-1950s use of Confederate imagery (which was later dropped), and Hey Reb! was deliberately designed in 1982 as an 1800s Western pathfinder / trailblazer with Western (not Confederate or plantation) clothing and appearance.
+The report noted that all Confederate references at the university had been eliminated by the mid-1970s (with the exception of the student newspaper name, which later discussions sought to change).

 Previous mascots

 UNLV's original mascot was a Confederate uniform-wearing wolf named Beauregard.
 Dressed in a grey uniform, Beauregard was a variation on the Confederate symbolic image of "Johnny Reb".

 In the 1970s, as race discrimination issues dominated national events, community members voiced concerns that Beauregard glorified the Confederacy and had little to do with the community's history.
 In the early 1970s, students had voted to banish Beauregard but retained the Rebels name, rejecting alternatives such as Big Horn Rams, Nuggets, A-Bombs, and Sand Burners.

 Replacing Beau was a musket-toting Minuteman, but that Revolutionary War figure failed to resonate in the West either.
 UNLV went without an official mascot for some time before Hey Reb was developed.